South African labour law: Collective bargaining

-The only facet of this type of bargaining regulated by the LRA is the legal effect and binding nature of collective agreements entered into.

 Duty to bargain

 It could be argued that the constitutional right to bargain collectively (s 23(5)) includes both a legally enforceable right to bargain collectively, as well as a corresponding duty to bargain collectively on the other party to the relationship.
 Since the LRA does not create a duty to bargain, this may give rise to the argument that the Act does not go far enough in protecting and giving content to the constitutional right.
 This debate may have to be solved by the courts in the future.
 For now, however, there is no general duty to bargain on employers and trade unions in terms of the LRA.
 An employer may refuse to engage with a trade union; in turn, the trade union may take strike action.

 The question of whether the constitutional right to bargain collectively includes a duty on the other party has arisen in connection with one group of persons not covered by the Act: members of the South African National Defence Force (SANDF).
 In three separate disputes, the High Court had to consider whether the South African National Defense Force Union (SANDU) may rely on the provisions of section 23 in order to obtain a court order to require the State to bargain collectively with it.
 These decisions, and their arguments, were contradictory.

 The SCA, on appeal, held that the constitutional provision does not impose a judicially enforceable duty to bargain on employers or employees.
 On further appeal, however, the Constitutional court left the question open.
 It did point out, however, that the contrary approach could create difficulties.
 It came close, then, to agreeing with the SCA that no duty to bargain collectively exists in South African labour law.

 Although the LRA does not compel parties to bargain with each other, it encourages collective bargaining through the granting of organisational rights, the right to establish bargaining institutions and closed-shop and agency-shop agreements.
 Should an employer refuse to bargain, the Act allows for strike action by employees to convince the employer to bargain.
 A refusal to bargain includes: